Lecture theatre, with students attending.

 3. Add interactivity to live lectures

 You can use a variety of digital tools to make your in-person lectures more engaging and interactive.
-They are a good way to get an overview of the opinion in the room and start a deeper discussion, plus students are often more willing to participate in anonymous polls.
-TurningPoint can be used to create instant polls or to integrate live polls and questions into a PowerPoint presentation.
+They can help get an overview of the group's opinion and students are often more willing to participate in anonymous polls.
+Mentimeter can be used to create instant polls or to integrate live polls and questions into a PowerPoint presentation.
 Moodle Active Quizzes can be used to conduct a live Moodle quiz with a specific Moodle module or group.

 If you're doing an online synchronous session, you can do quick polling in Teams to gather quick feedback to prompt discussion.
 Take a look at the Engaging students online in live sessions online course to develop your skillset in active learning.